-Priced at $765 per deeded acre and with an carrying capacity estimated to be 5,000 animal unit months and with high recreational and development opportunity the Lauranells Ranch is worth your time to take a serious look at.
+Priced at $765 per deeded acre and with a carrying capacity estimated to be 5,000 animal unit months and with high recreational and development opportunities the Lauranells Ranch is worth your time to take a serious look at.

 Six miles south of Glendo or 25 miles north of Wheatland just west of I-25 at the Middle Bear exit.

 Lauranell’s Ranch is a hunter’s paradise with 10,000 acres of private land that varies from prairie grassland to Juniper-Sage hills to dense Ponderosa Pine forest.
 Large herds of resident pronghorn antelope roam the prairie in Area 103.
 Good elk hunting is found in the many clearings as herds move around the foothills of the Medicine Bow range in the coveted area 7 unit where 370 B.C. bulls have been taken.
 The ranch qualified for landowner elk tags in 2016.
 The buck and sage brush-covered hills provide a very good mule deer habitat in area 64.
 Several resident flocks of wild turkey populate the timbered ridges.
 A few prairie dog towns provide plunking around opportunity and predators such as coyotes and bobcats frequent the Ranch.
 Glendo and Guernsey State Parks are minutes away and the Medicine Bow National Forest lies to the west.
 Located only 6 miles south of Glendo Lake and the Platte River, the Ranch provides immediate access to boating and fly-fishing.